LPDDR: laptop RAM vs desktop RAM

 - Buying mismatched SODIMM pairs — XMP may fail.

-- Ignoring that integrated graphics laptops need dual-channel + bandwidth most.
+- Ignoring that integrated graphics laptops need dual-channel most.

 FAQ